-So anyways, our next stop of the day is the Churchill War Rooms, an underground bunker where the man himself led the war efforts and yes, that is indeed a Paddington bear waiting outside trying to find home.
+So anyway, our next stop of the day is the Churchill War Rooms, an underground bunker where the man himself led the war efforts and yes, that is indeed a Paddington bear waiting outside trying to find home.
 Cute little fellow, uh?

 I gotta be hones with you, I was kind of disappointed with the Churchill War Rooms (entrance fee 18 British Pounds) but that’s maybe because I’m not exactly a big fan of WW2 History.
 Inside you will find many conference rooms and bedrooms with tidbits about life in the bunker during the war…and that’s pretty much it.

 Luckily, our next attraction was a very nice unknown gem: The Household Calvary Museum (entrance fee 7 British Pounds).
 Inside you shall find the history of the Royal Calvary plus some nice displays and exhibitions of uniforms and banners of the House Guards.

 And yes, there is a special stable where you can dress up as one (fancy helmet included!) to take that awesome selfie!